-In 2023, GE corn accounted for 88 percent of all area planted to corn in Canada, down from 90 percent in the previous four years.
+In 2024, GE corn accounted for 89 percent of all area planted to corn in Canada, up from 88 percent in the previous four years.
 Corn in Canada goes into human food, feed, and ethanol channels.
 GE market share is highest in Ontario and Quebec, where a larger share of corn is grown for industrial purposes.